smocker-dev/smocker/docs/technical-documentation/mock-definition.md

 The response is returned as is when the request matches.
 Note that [YAML allows multi-line strings](https://stackoverflow.com/a/3790497), which is very useful for writing JSON bodies.

-## Format of the `dynamic_response`
+## Format of `dynamic_response` section

-Dynamic responses are a way to generate a response depending on data from the request.
+`dynamic_response` is a way to generate a response depending on data from the request.
 This is a powerful feature when used with the request matchers.
 Dynamic responses can be generated in two different ways:

 - [Go templates](https://golang.org/pkg/text/template/)
 - [Lua](https://devhints.io/lua) scripts

-They have the following format:
+It has the following format:

 ```yaml
 dynamic_response: